ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ### fromEvent

-- The `fromEvent` signatures have been changed and there are now separate signatures for each type of target - DOM, Node, jQuery, etc. That means that attempts to pass options - like `{ once: true }` - to targets that do not support options will result in a TypeScript error.
+- The `fromEvent` signatures have been changed and there are now separate signatures for each type of target - DOM, Node, jQuery, etc. That means that an attempt to pass options - like `{ once: true }` - to a target that does not support an options argument will result in a TypeScript error.

 ### GroupedObservable